Callightman/AutoCounter/README.md

 You need to change the webconfig file with your own connection string.

-The project is for learning purposes only
+The project is for learning purposes only so i excluded the node modules etc.